Sunday Silence: Preakness Stakes

 While both horses were preparing for the 1 3/16-mile Preakness two weeks after the Derby, each had minor ailments.
-Sunday Silence came up dead lame after a gallop 7 days before the race.
-Trainer Whittingham contacted well-known Kentucky veterinarian Dr. Alex Harthill, who diagnosed a bruise under the sole, a common injury that "wasn't a serious problem but it had happened at a serious time."
-Harthill had Sunday Silence step on a clean sheet of white paper which was subsequently faxed to Dr. Ric Redden of Lexington, Kentucky, and from which Redden prepared a set of aluminum bar shoes.
+Sunday Silence came up lame after a gallop seven days before the race.
+Trainer Whittingham contacted well-known Kentucky veterinarian Alex Harthill, who diagnosed a bruise under the sole, a common injury that "wasn't a serious problem but it had happened at a serious time."
+Harthill had Sunday Silence step on a clean sheet of white paper which was subsequently faxed to Ric Redden of Lexington, Kentucky, and from which Redden prepared a set of aluminum bar shoes.
 Redden and his assistant then flew via rented jet to Baltimore with the bar shoes and X-ray machine to confirm that no fracture was involved.
-After the shoes were fitted, Sunday Silence resumed training 4 days before the race.
+After the shoes were fitted, Sunday Silence resumed training four days before the race.
 After his connections saw the colt's "remarkably" rapid recovery from the injury, the bar shoes were removed the day before the race.
+With all the uncertainty over Sunday Silence's soundness, he would go on to be second choice once again to Easy Goer at 2:1.

-Meanwhile, at his rival's stable, throughout Preakness week (as late as Friday, the day before the race), Easy Goer's front feet were being soaked in tubs of Epsom salts due to small scratches or cracks on both heels.
+Meanwhile, unknown to the public at his rival's stable, throughout Preakness week (as late as Friday, the day before the race), Easy Goer's front feet were being soaked in tubs of Epsom salts due to small scratches or cracks on both heels.
 An ultrasound was also performed on his ankles and knees.
 Some wondered if these ailments could compromise the chances of both horses.
 Easy Goer had "problematic, puffy" ankles that he dealt with throughout his career.
-Trainer Thad Ackel (trained Breeders' Cup Turf winner Great Communicator) stated, "Easy Goer has got a couple of osselets (enlargements of the fetlock joints usually caused by excess fluid), and it looked to me like there's some calcification there.
-I was surprised that such a good horse could have ankles like that."

-Sunday Silence again prevailed over his arch-rival, this time by a nose, in a head-and-head battle down the home stretch.
-This race has been proclaimed by many experts to be the "Race of the Half Century."
+The 1989 Preakness Stakes on May 20 is one that continues to live in racing lore as one of the best races ever run, and one of the most iconic stretch duels.
+It was added into Horse Racing's Top 100 Moments, placing at #70.
+Easy Goer broke slow, and Sunday Silence was bumped at the start, then the pair settled into their sports.
+After three-quarters of a mile, Day guided Easy Goer to the front where Sunday Silence dug in and went with him.
+The legendary stretch duel was fought the entire length of the stretch, with neither Sunday Silence or Easy Goer giving an inch.
+Sunday Silence prevailed in the photo finish, with a finishing time of 1:53 4/5, the third fastest Preakness at the time.

 Some Easy Goer loyalists in the media maintained their horse's superiority, attributing the loss to the fact that Easy Goer had leapt in the air at the start and his jockey, Pat Day, reined Easy Goer's head to the right when he had a short lead in the home stretch.
 Day, who lodged a failed objection against Valenzuela, has called his ride "a mistake."
-Bill Christine of the Los Angeles Times and trainer Shug McGaughey also expressed their opinions on the mistakes they thought Day made during the race.